8ta4/say/README.md

 > Can I close the window and have the app running in the background?

 Yup, you can.
-Closing the window with the close button, `⌘ + W`, or even `⌘ + Q` won't stop `say`.
+Closing the window with the close button, `⌘ + w`, or even `⌘ + q` won't stop `say`.
 It'll keep running in the background, capturing your voice.

 > Can I quit the background process?